Mahimaraikwar28/Assesment/README.md

 ## Api 2:

 End point : /api/nth_most_total_item ,

 API Use Cases:

-1.What is the 2nd most sold item in terms of quantity sold in q4, 2.What is the fourth most sold item in terms of Total price in q2?
+1.What is the 2nd most sold item in terms of quantity sold in q4,

+2.What is the fourth most sold item in terms of Total price in q2?
 Expected O/P: returns string name
 Parameters: { item_by: ("quantity" | | "price"), start_date: DATE, end_date:
 DATE, n:integer }

+Sol:
-Sol:Endpoint: /api/nth_most_total_item
+* Endpoint: /api/nth_most_total_item
-Method: GET
+* Method: GET
-Parameters:
+* Parameters:

-item_by: Type of ranking ("quantity" or "price").
+1.item_by: Type of ranking ("quantity" or "price").

-start_date: Start date of the quarter (e.g., "2023-10-01").
+2.start_date: Start date of the quarter (e.g., "2023-10-01").

-end_date: End date of the quarter (e.g., "2023-12-31").
+3.end_date: End date of the quarter (e.g., "2023-12-31").

-n : Position of the item in the ranking.
+4.n : Position of the item in the ranking.

-Response: Returns the name of the item.
+* Response: Returns the name of the item.

 ### Code Explaination: